-Join Will Kemp for an in-depth discussion in this video Autumnal reflections and golden light, part of Foundations of Painting: Creating Palettes for the Landscape.
+Join Will Kemp for an in-depth discussion in this video Autumnal reflections and golden light, part of Painting Foundations: Creating Palettes for the Landscape.

 - Autumn is the season where you get…that real burst of reds and oranges…and it's that last real explosion of color…before all the cooler tones of winter.…Observing, judging and mixing successful color palettes…for this season, leads to an extended palettes…to create those lovely warm or (mumbles) colors…that really glow through optical mixing and glazes.…Softer glowing lights, colorful carpets of leaves…can be captured by putting on vales of thin,…transparent washes.…